University Policies & Degree Requirements

 English Proficiency Requirements

-The University requires all self-identified non-native English speakers, regardless of international or domestic status, to demonstrate English proficiency for admission to any graduate program at KU.
-There are a variety ways to prove English proficiency:
+The University requires all applicants, international or domestic, to demonstrate English proficiency for admission to any graduate program at KU.
+There are three ways to prove English proficiency:

-• Employment as an officer in the U.S. military with documentation of selection or promotion to the rank of Major or higher (or the equivalent U.S. Navy or Coast Guard rank)
+- US Military Employment: If you are employed as an officer in the U.S. military with documentation of selection or promotion to the rank of Major or higher (or the equivalent U.S. Navy or Coast Guard rank), then you will be considered fully proficient and will not be required to complete AEC testing.

 Related Policies and Forms: